sorressean/toaststunt/docs/README.md

     - assoc, iassoc, slice (taken from Martian's list extensions).
     - set_merge (merges two lists together using setadd)
     - bit_or, bit_and, bit_xor, bit_not (perform bit operations on integers)
+    - list_reverse (reverse a list; more performant than goblin's widely used extension)

 - Miscellaneous changes:
     - Numeric IP addresses in connection_name